alexewerlof/gulp-embed-files/README.md

 See the [output](https://github.com/hanifbbz/gulp-embed-files/blob/master/examples/output0.js)

-###Add a bunch of files into an object and assign it to a Javascript variable
+###1.
+Add a bunch of files into an object and assign it to a Javascript variable

 ```javascript
 var gulp = require('gulp');